softwarecreations/esc-get-interactive-cmd-result-async/README.md

 - All stdio is **live**—for full interactive experience
 - Output & input visible to user, as if run from your shell

-## See my other NPM modules for capturing output from passive commands
+## My other NPM modules for capturing output from passive commands

-### Capture stdout or get custom arrays on error
+### Capture stdout or get custom arrays on error afterwards

 [esc-get-cmd-stdout-array-promise](https://www.npmjs.com/package/esc-get-cmd-stdout-array-promise)

-### Capture std out/err with advanced capture/filtering
+### Capture std out/err with optional advanced easy capture/filtering, error handling, live output passthru

 [esc-get-cmd-data-passthru-async](https://www.npmjs.com/package/esc-get-cmd-data-passthru-async)